CMYKhub/Reseller-API-Docs/Pricing.md

 ***Orientation*** is required.
 This specifies whether the finished booklet is portrait or landscape.
 Portrait = 0, Landscape = 1.

 ***Finished size*** is optional.
 This specifies the final size of the product required.
 Units are millimetres.
+The size needs to conform with the standard size types.

 ***Binding ID*** is required.
 This is the binding finishing.
 See [Finishing](Finishings.md) for available binding options.